 14. Frank Zappa

-Frank Zappa, composer/producer/singer/guitarist and much more, is perhaps the most radical, experimental, eclectic, avant-garde and satirical artist on this list.
+Frank Zappa, a composer/producer/singer/guitarist and much more, is perhaps the most radical, experimental, eclectic, avant-garde, and satirical artist on this list.
 AllMusic called Zappa the “godfather of comedy rock.”
 Influenced by Edgard Varése, Zappa and the Mothers of Invention formed in 1965 and soon released their debut album—Freak Out! featuring “Trouble Every Day,” a tune about the Watts riots and perhaps the first rap tune ever.
-Thereafter, Zappa kept blowing minds with his radical format, iconoclastic messages, bizarre lyrics and idiosyncratic guitar playing.
+Thereafter, Zappa kept blowing minds with his radical format, iconoclastic messages, bizarre lyrics, and idiosyncratic guitar playing.
 Certainly one of the fastest guitarists around, at times Zappa seemed to be squeezing the innards from some outer space beast.
 Late in life, Zappa worked with the Synclavier, producing Civilization Phase III (1993).
 And in 2016, the editors of Guitar Player wrote, “Brimming with sophisticated motifs and convoluted rhythms, Zappa's extended excursions are more akin to symphonies than they are to guitar solos."

 13. Eric Johnson